TRIQS/ctseg/doc/install.rst

 Version compatibility
 ---------------------

-Keep in mind that the version of ``CTSEG-J`` must be compatible with your TRIQS library version, see :ref:`TRIQS website <triqslibs:versions>`.
+Keep in mind that the version of ``CTSEG`` must be compatible with your TRIQS library version, see :ref:`TRIQS website <triqslibs:versions>`.
 In particular the Major and Minor Version numbers have to be the same.
 To use a particular version, go into the directory with the sources, and look at all available versions::